Sunny (manga)

-Sunny is a Japanese slice of life manga series written and illustrated by Taiyō Matsumoto.
+Sunny is a Japanese manga series written and illustrated by Taiyō Matsumoto.
 It was serialized in Shogakukan's seinen manga magazine Monthly Ikki from December 2010 to September 2014, when the magazine ceased publication.
 It was later transferred to Monthly Big Comic Spirits, being serialized from January to July 2015.
 Its chapters were collected in six wide-ban volumes.
 The manga was licensed for English release in North America by Viz Media.
-In April 2025, an anime film adaptation produced by Dwarf Studios was announced, which is slated for completition in 2029.
+In April 2025, an anime film adaptation produced by Dwarf Studios was announced, which is slated for completion in 2029.

 Sunny won the 61st Shogakukan Manga Award in the general category in 2016 and received an Excellence Award at the 20th Japan Media Arts Festival in 2017.

 Plot

 Sunny is the story about the foster children of the Star Kids home, a combination group home/orphanage facility.
 They struggle with both the everyday issues of growing up and those specific of being abandoned or orphaned children.
 Their only way out from their situation is the Sunny, a dilapidated old car in the front lawn of the home.
 The Sunny is used by the children to go magically wherever they want, travel the world, go into space, or just find a refuge from the troubles of reality.